Using Playwright with Scrnify for Advanced Screenshot Workflows

 try {

-console.log(`\nšŸ“± Testing responsive designs for: ${url}`);
+console.log(`\nšŸ“± Testing responsive designs for: ${url}`)

 // Define device viewports